jbasko/configmanager/docs/guide.rst

    >>> ConfigItem('upload', 'threads', type=int, default=1)
    <ConfigItem upload.threads 1>

-Config items are only created explicitly when instantiating a :ref:`config-manager` to declare what items it will allow.
-Normally you would have :ref:`config-manager` get them for you:
+Config items are only created explicitly when instantiating a :ref:`config manager <config-manager>` to declare what items it will allow.
+Normally you would have :ref:`config manager <config-manager>` get them for you:

 .. code-block:: python